0804EshitaSharma/e-commerce-app/README.md

 - JavaScript provided powerful tools for managing how the Document Object Model should respond to various user-driven events.

 2. **React & Redux**
-   React and Redux are used throughout this project to create a robust and maintainable frontend architecture.
+- React and Redux are used throughout this project to create a robust and maintainable frontend architecture.
 Compared to standard HTML, our project utilized React components, which efficiently manage the application's UI rendering, promoting code reusability and readability.
-Redux is integrated into our project to manage a global state, ensuring seamless data flow and facilitating efficient state management across components.
+- Redux is integrated into our project to manage a global state, ensuring seamless data flow and facilitating efficient state management across components.

 3. **Node & Express**
-   This project utilized Node.js and Express.js to enhance the backend architecture of our web application.
-Node.js ensures our server can handle multiple connections simultaneously, making our project scalable and high performance.
-Express.js serves as our application framework, it provided our server-side code a clear and organized structure for routing and request handling.
+- This project utilized Node.js and Express.js to enhance the backend architecture of our web application.
+Node.js ensures our server can handle multiple connections simultaneously, making our project scalable and high performance. - Express.js serves as our application framework, it provides our server-side code a clear and organized structure for routing and request handling.

 4. **MongoDB**
-MongoDB is utilized as our backend database to store user data as well as product information.
-The NoSQL nature of MongoDB enhance data storage and retrival.
-With its scalable schema design, this project is able to maintain a well-defined data structure while optimizing query performance.

-- Databases are designed for long term, permanent storage of data and we use the MongoDB database to store our user, product and orders information.
+- Databases are designed for long term, permanent storage of data and we use the MongoDB database to store our user, products and orders information.With its scalable schema design, this project is able to maintain a well-defined data structure while optimizing query performance.
 - With MongoDB, it allows for more flexible information storage as some fields are not always necessary in a document and makes for easy changes in schema if needed.
 - Moreover, it allows for multiple servers to be connected to it, which creates high availability and while we do not yet have multiple servers connected to our application, it can be an improvement we would want to implement in the future for the application.

 5. **Builds and Deployment**